SPUdeS/SPUdeS/README.md

 ## <a id="License"></a>License
 This project is licenced under a  [![GPL-3.0](https://img.shields.io/badge/License-GPLv3-blue.svg?style=flat-square)](https://github.com/SPUdeS/SPUdeS/blob/main/LICENSE) license.
 The license chose is a license open source, so it is open for company and public user, but if an accident occurs when users manipulate this project the owners of this project will not be responsible.
-Therefore be sure to have a bit of experimentation before trying this project.
+Therefore, be sure to have a bit of experimentation before trying this project.